trufnetwork/sdk-py/examples/complex_example/README.md

 - Python 3.8+
 - `venv` module (usually comes with Python standard library)
 - A valid private key for the TRUF.NETWORK gateway
+- Your wallet must **hold `system:network_writer`** or the deployment steps will fail.
+Contact the TRUF.NETWORK team if you need access.

 ## Setup